tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ### Forum discussion

-The Tidal Package for Atom is developed by `ndr_brt` - who completed made this available in the new Pulsar package manager.
+The Tidal Package for Pulsar is developed by `ndr_brt` - who completed made this available in the new Pulsar package manager.
 There is a [Tidal Club forum thread](https://club.tidalcycles.org/t/the-atom-plugin-thread/2244) with more information and history of the development.

 ### GitHub repository

-There is a [GitHub repository](https://github.com/tidalcycles/atom-tidalcycles) if you want to contribute, report an issue or follow the development.
+There is a [GitHub repository](https://github.com/tidalcycles/pulsar-tidalcycles) if you want to contribute, report an issue or follow the development.